philipcmonk/phlisped/README.md

-Phlisp
+phlisp
 ======

-Phlisp is a language combined with a graphical editor.
+phlisp is a language combined with the phlisped graphical editor.

 To run, run bin/run.
 To compile phlisp code, run bin/phlisp.